MarkWard0110/Fork.OllamaSharp/README.md

 # OllamaSharp 🦙

+This project is a fork of [OllamaSharp](https://github.com/awaescher/OllamaSharp) by Andreas Wäscher.

 OllamaSharp is a .NET binding for the [Ollama API](https://github.com/jmorganca/ollama/blob/main/docs/api.md), making it easy to interact with Ollama using your favorite .NET languages.

 ## Features